-Helping the MLs run large events (Game Night, Kickoff, Midway, Boot Camp, One Last Push, TGIO, etc)
+Helping the MLs run large events (Night Owl, Kickoff, Midway, Boot Camp, One Last Push, TGIO, etc)

 - Plan to arrive a few minutes early, and/or stay late to help with setup/cleanup.

-- Wear your shirt so that if participants need help, they can find someone “in charge.”
+- Wear your shirt/lanyard so that if participants need help, they can find someone “in charge.”

 Contributing to NaNoWriMotown’s online presence

 - Be active in Detroit regional forum.
-Keep an eye out for when participants have questions or concerns that you can assist with.
+Keep an eye out for when participants have questions or concerns.

 - Encourage other participants, especially the newbies.